LARC mobilizes, equips, and inspires the community to connect with unsupported people.

 Mentor

-Mentors help our friends feel supported, heard, and loved.
-They are the life-blood of LARC and are community members who model Christ to our friends and create an emotionally, physically, and spiritually safe relationship for them.
-They welcome our friends into their family by spending time with them and developing a supportive, consistent relationship.
+Mentors provide young adults with support, guidance, and a sense of belonging.
+They are community members who model Christ and create relationships that are emotionally, physically, and spiritually safe.
+Mentors welcome LARC youth into their family, spending time with them and developing a supportive, consistent relationship.

 Community

-Community partners help our friends get prepared for the future.
-We partner with local food banks, furniture banks, and other such organizations to connect our friends with the physical and emotional resources they need to go from surviving to thriving.
+Community partners help young adults prepare for their future.
+We collaborate with local food banks, furniture banks, and similar organizations to connect them with the physical and emotional resources they need to thrive, moving from surviving to flourishing.

 Life Skills